MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 - The first word of a heading.
 - The word following a colon in a title or heading (for example, "How to: Sort an array").

-Headings should be done using atx-style, that is, use 1-6 hash characters (#) at the start of the line to indicate a heading, corresponding to HTML headings levels H1 through H6.
-Examples of first- and second-level headers are used above.

-There **must** be only one first-level heading (H1) in your topic, which will be displayed as the on-page title.

-If your heading finishes with a `#` character, you need to add an extra `#` character in the end in order for the title to render correctly.
-For example, `# Async Programming in F# #`.

-Second-level headings will generate the on-page TOC that appears in the "In this article" section underneath the on-page title.

-### Third-level heading
-#### Fourth-level heading
-##### Fifth level heading
-###### Sixth-level heading

 ## Text styling

 *Italics*